retaildevcrews/ngsa-asb/docs/renewCertificates.md

 > **Note**
 > When using Let's Encrypt, it is recommended to test first using the staging environment before moving to production.
 This will allow you to test the process without hitting the [rate limits](https://letsencrypt.org/docs/rate-limits/).

+Certbot will use the `./scripts/certbot/authenticator.sh` script to generate the TXT record for domain validation.
+Then `./scripts/certbot/cleanup.sh` will be used to remove the TXT record after validation is complete.

 ```bash

 # Create a directory that is writable by the current user